emmett-framework/emmett/docs/routing.md

 > **Note:** mind that both the paths will have the same routing pipeline.

-Under the default behavior, weppy will use the first path for building urls, while the other ones are accessible with a dot notation and the array position.
+Under the default behavior, Emmett will use the first path for building urls, while the other ones are accessible with a dot notation and the array position.
 For instance, for the example route we just defined above, you can build these urls:

 ```python
 >>> url('comments')